Dismiss Modal

 • Open the pouch drain so that urine flows into the toilet.

 • Empty all the urine and mucus from the pouch.
-While holding the pouch with one hand, slide the fingers of your other hand down the pouch.
+While holding the pouch with 1 hand, slide the fingers of your other hand down the pouch.
 This will help empty any mucus from the pouch.

 Woman sitting on toilet emptying urostomy pouch into toilet.